Surnames Sound a Challenge

 It is our purpose in this article to challenge your thinking, to give you different ways of looking at surnames involved in your research, beyond the simple variations imposed by the spelling tendencies of various clerks.
 Such a mode of thinking may help you avoid some pitfalls when dealing with this type of surname situation.

-To assist you in this process, we have prepared a list of such names to accompany this article.
+To assist you in this process, we have prepared a list (shown left) of such names to accompany this article.
 For maximum benefit, you may wish to read aloud the phonetic pronunciations provided in the list.
 This same technique can be helpful when you encounter an unfamiliar surname: say it aloud, several times, changing the accented syllable or the vowel sounds.
 Listen for the sound of a name which is familiar to you.
 That may suggest an alternative spelling to include in your research.
 We encourage readers to study this list, and think carefully about the spelling, and pronunciation of the surnames involved in their research.